MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 If you are unsure, navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see **Microsoft 365 learning pathways**.

 **Is your tenant's version of learning pathways version 4.0 or higher?**
-- **Yes** - You are ready to provision the SharePoint Success Site.
+- **Yes** - You are ready to [provision the SharePoint Success Site](https://docs.microsoft.com/sharepoint/provision-sss#provision-the-sharepoint-success-site-1).
-- **No** - Update to version 4.0 or higher and provision the SharePoint Success Site from the M365 learning pathways administration page.
+- **No** - Update to version 4.0 or higher and then provision the SharePoint Success Site from the M365 learning pathways administration page.

 <br>

-If you are unsure, navigate to your tenant's **M365 Learning Pathways administration page**:
+If you are unsure, navigate to your tenant's **M365 Learning Pathways administration page**

   ![Image learning pathways admin page](media/sss-lp-version.png)